Anna Q. Nilsson: Sound films

 With the introduction of sound films, Nilsson's career went into a sharp decline, although she continued to play small, often uncredited parts in films into the 1950s.
 Between 1930 and 1950, she participated in 39 sound films in smaller roles.
 She played the role of the Swedish immigrant mother of Loretta Young in The Farmer's Daughter (1947).
 Her best known performance in a sound film is arguably her turn as herself, referred to as one of Swanson's "waxworks" in Sunset Boulevard (1950), where she has one line.

 Nilsson has a star on the Hollywood Walk of Fame at 6150 Hollywood Boulevard for her contribution to motion pictures.
 She was the first Swedish-born actress to receive such an honor.

 Personal life

 Nilsson was married to actor Guy Coombs from 1916 until 1917 and to Norwegian-American shoe merchant John Marshall Gunnerson from 1922 until 1925.
 She died in Sun City, California on February 11, 1974, of heart failure.

-Nilsson was a Lutheran and a registered Republican who was supportive of Dwight Eisenhower's campaign during the 1952 presidential election.